gajus/surgeon/README.md

 ### Accessor expression

-An accessor expression can be used to return a single item from an array of matches.
+An *accessor expression* can be used to return a single item from an array of matches.
 An accessor expression must precede a [quantifier expression](#quantifier-expression).

-The default accessor expression value is `[1]`.
+The default accessor expression value is `[0]`.
 The default applies only if a quantifier expression is not specified.
 If a quantifier expression is specified, then by default all matches are returned.

 #### Syntax